clintgallivan/receiptz-mobile-ui/README.md

 # How Receiptz App Works

-## merchants partner with our company
+## Merchants Partner With Our Company

 Merchants give us the ability to view and utilize their transaction data.

 We speak to merchant's who use the square platform.
 If they decide to partner with us, we go through the process of obtaining an [OAuth Token](https://developer.squareup.com/docs/oauth-api/overview) from the merchant.
 OAuth tokens are one time use tokens, that expire after a finite amount of time (a few minutes).

+Oauth tokens allow us to make API requests to that merchant's data endpoint segments (with restictions to be set by merchant).

 After we have partnered with a merchant, we now have the ability to make API requests to the [square merchant api](https://developer.squareup.com/us/en).
 Through those requests, we will be able to request data from Square, on behalf of the merchant.

 ## The API Calling Process - Brokendown

-The quare [API Explorer](https://developer.squareup.com/explorer/square) is a great resource to show you all the endpoints of data we can potentially access.
+The Square [API Explorer](https://developer.squareup.com/explorer/square) is a great resource to show you all the endpoints of data we can potentially access.
 All the API requests are made on an intermittent basis.
 How often?
 TBD.

 # Method 1